kyoro1/knowledge_mining_computer_vision/README.md

     Network URL: http://xxx.xxx.xxx.xxx:8501
     ```

-    Once you successfully run your app, you will see:
+- Once you successfully run your app, you will see:
     ![top page](/docs/images/top_page.png)

 # How to use the app

-1. **Register image**
+## 1. Register image

-    In registering your image, select your image in your local folder
+- In registering your image, select your image in your local folder
     ![browse image](/docs/images/browse_image.png)

-    Once you select your image, you will find the analyzed result[^3]:
+- Once you select your image, you will find the analyzed result[^3]:
     ![analyzed image](/docs/images/analized_results.png)

-2. **Search image**
+## 2. Search image

-    If you input your interest by word, your will find the search results:
+- If you input your interest by word, your will find the search results:
     ![Search result](/docs/images/search_results.png)

-3. **Customize your preferences**
+## 3. Customize your preferences
 If you want to more results, change the prarmeters:

 - topN: `5` tags are shown in each picture
     ![topN](/docs/images/topN.png)

 - Search result: `4` search results are shown
     ![Search results](/docs/images/search_results_number.png)

-4. **Further usage**
+## 4. Further usage

-    If you want to generate search index with your images, follow the instructions:
+- If you want to generate search index with your images, follow the instructions:
     - Delete `df_tag_db.pkl` file, and all images from `upload_images` directories.
     - Follow the instruction `1.
 Register image`.